OpenSmalltalk/opensmalltalk-vm/README.md

 C sources define the core VM (the Smalltalk execution engine and the memory manager), and a substantial set of "plugins" that provide interfaces to various external facilities via Smalltalk primitive methods.
-Each vm source directory is specific to a particular VM, be it Squeak Cog Spur, or Newspeak Stack, etc.
+Each vm source directory is specific to a particular VM, be it Squeak Cog Spur, or V3 Stack, etc.
-The plugins can be shared between VMs, choosing the set of plugins to include in a VM at build time.
+The plugins can be shared between VMs, choosing the set of plugins to include in a VM at build time (see plugins.int & plugins.ext in build directories).

 The VM source are in directories such as
 ```
-	nscogsrc/vm			- Newspeak Cog V3
-	nsspursrc/vm		- Newspeak Cog Spur
-	nsspurstacksrc/vm	- Newspeak Stack Spur
-	nsstacksrc/vm		- Newspeak Stack V3
 	sistasrc/vm			- Smalltalk Sista V3
 	spursistasrc/vm		- Smalltalk Sista Spur
 	spursrc/vm			- Smalltalk Cog Spur